 How many allergens are there?

-If you’re choosing an early allergen introduction system, one with peanut and egg is a must given the recent medical guidelines.
+If you’re choosing an early allergen introduction system, one with peanut and egg is a must given medical guidelines.

 But the AAAAI guidelines don’t stop at recommending peanut and egg introduction.
 They also state that “Other allergens should be introduced around [4-6 months of age] as well,” and tell parents and caregivers, “Do not deliberately delay the introduction of other potentially allergenic... foods."